EGC-pc-hub/pc-hub/docs/TwoAuth.md

 This feature implements a two-factor authentication (2FA) system using email.
 It adds an extra layer of security by requiring users to enter a verification code sent to their email address during login and signup.

+> [!NOTE]
+> **TwoAuth is not implemented on Render** because [Render does not allow mail servers to run on their platform](https://community.render.com/t/mail-server-on-render-com/10529).
+For deployments on Render, TwoAuth must be disabled by setting `ENABLE_2FA=false`.

 ## User Experience Overview

 - **Login**: